hexaxsoftwares/houx.js/README.md

 #### **Conditional rendering Directives**

-To render elements/widget based on some evaluated result of an expression or value, Hexax provides you with some useful condition based directives.
+To render elements/widget based on some evaluated result of an expression or value, Houx provides you with some useful condition based directives.

 ##### $$if